Aladdin Sane: Release

 RCA issued "The Jean Genie" as the lead single on 24 November 1972.
-In its advertising, the label stated: "Written in New York.
-Recorded in New York.
-Mixed in Nashville.
-The first single to come from Bowie's triumphant American tour."
-The song charted at No. 2 on the UK Singles Chart, spending 13 weeks on the chart, making it Bowie's biggest hit to date.
-The single fared worse in the US, peaking at No. 71 on the Billboard Hot 100.
-It was promoted with a music video shot by Mick Rock, featuring bits of concert footage shot in San Francisco on 27 and 28October 1972, interspersed with shots of Bowie posing around the Mars Hotel and actress Cyrinda Foxe.
+In its advertising, the label said it was "the first single to come from Bowie's triumphant American tour".
+The song charted at number two on the UK Singles Chart, making it Bowie's biggest hit to date.
+The single fared worse in the US, reaching number 71 on the Billboard Hot 100.
+It was promoted with a video by Mick Rock, featuring bits of concert footage shot in San Francisco in late October 1972, interspersed with shots of Bowie posing around the Mars Hotel and actress Cyrinda Foxe.
 The second single, "Drive-In Saturday", was released in the UK on 6 April 1973.
-Like the previous single, it was a commercial success, peaking at No. 3 on the UK Singles Chart.
-"Time" was later issued as a single in the US and Japan, and "Let's Spend the Night Together" in the US and Europe.
+Like the previous single, it was a commercial success, peaking at number three in the UK.
+"Time" was issued as a single in the US and Japan in April, and "Let's Spend the Night Together" in the US and Europe in July.
 In 1974, Lulu released a version of "Watch That Man" as the B-side to her single "The Man Who Sold the World", produced by Bowie and Ronson.

-Aladdin Sane was released through RCA on 20April 1973.
-With a purported 100,000 copies ordered in advance, the LP debuted at the top of the UK charts, where it remained for five weeks.
-In the US, where Bowie already had three albums on the charts, Aladdin Sane peaked at No. 17, making it Bowie's most successful record commercially in both countries to that date.
+Aladdin Sane was originally released in the US on 13 April 1973 and in the UK six days later on 19 April.
+With a purported 100,000 copies ordered in advance, the LP debuted at the top of the UK Albums Chart, where it remained for five weeks.
+In the US, where Bowie already had three albums on the charts, Aladdin Sane reached number 17 on the Billboard Top LPs & Tape chart, making it Bowie's most successful record commercially in both countries to that date.
 According to Pegg, this feat was unheard of at the time and guaranteed Aladdin Sane's status as Britain's best-selling album since "the days of the Beatles".
 Elsewhere, the album reached the top five in France, the Netherlands and Sweden, and the top ten in Australia.
 Aladdin Sane is estimated to have sold 4.6 million copies worldwide, making it one of Bowie's highest-selling LPs.
 The Guinness Book of British Hit Albums notes that Bowie "ruled the [British] album chart, accumulating an unprecedented 182 weeks on the list in 1973 with six different titles."
-Following Bowie's death in 2016, Aladdin Sane reentered the US charts, peaking at No. 16 on the Billboard Top Pop Catalog Albums chart the week of 29 January 2016, where it remained for three weeks.
-It also peaked at No. 6 on the Billboard Vinyl Albums the week of 18 March 2016, remaining on the chart for four weeks.
+Following Bowie's death in 2016, Aladdin Sane reentered the US charts, reaching number 16 on the Billboard Top Pop Catalog Albums chart the week of 29 January 2016, where it remained for three weeks.
+It also peaked at number six on the Billboard Vinyl Albums the week of 18 March 2016, remaining on the chart for four weeks.